-Sometimes a spouse may be unable to enroll in his or her own employer's active or retiree plan because there will be no Open Enrollment Period consistent with a new enrollment.until after July 1, 2011.
-In such cases, benefits will be provided under the Employee or Pensioner's selected State health care plan until the next Open Enrollment Period for the spouse's employer plan, provided that such Open Enrollment Period occurs prior to or on June 30, 2012.
+Sometimes a spouse may be unable to enroll in his or her own employer's active or retiree plan because there will be no Open Enrollment Period consistent with a new enrollment.
+In such cases, benefits will be provided under the Employee or Pensioner's selected State health care plan until the next Open Enrollment Period for the spouse's employer plan,

-If the spouse is not enrolled in his or her own employer's active or retiree plan by the effective date associated with June 30, 2012their next Open Enrollment period, the State will pay benefits at 20% of the allowable charges for services covered under the Employee's selected State health care plan, until such time that the spouse obtains employer coverage.
-In the case of a spouse currently retired as of July 1, 2011, whose prior employer does not allow enrollment in the retiree health plan if not chosen upon retirement, a letter should be obtained from the prior employer attesting to this fact.
+If the spouse is not enrolled in his or her own employer's active or retiree plan by the effective date associated with their next Open Enrollment period, the State will pay benefits at 20% of the allowable charges for services covered under the Employee's selected State health care plan, until such time that the spouse obtains employer coverage.